SaitoTech/saito-lite/README2.md

 ## 3) Burn Fee

-Block production is made difficult by requiring nodes to collect a critical mass of "routing work".
+Block production is made difficult by requiring nodes to collect a critical mass of "Routing Work".
 Nodes accomplish this by servicing users and collecting transactions from them in return.
 In order to be eligible for payment they must be in the chain of routing nodes that successfully route this transaction into a valid block.

-The amount of work each transaction provides each node is algorithmically derived from the fee embedded in the transaction modified downwards according to its position in the network.
-User-facing nodes on the outside of a routing path get more "routing work" from the same transaction than nodes which receive that transaction after several hops.
-The amount of "routing work" available to each additional node falls as the routing path increases, but the total amount of "routing work" contained in that transaction increases.
+The amount of Routing Work each transaction provides to each node is algorithmically derived from the fee embedded in the transaction modified downwards according to its position in the network.
+User-facing nodes on the outside of a routing path get more Routing Work from the same transaction than nodes which receive that transaction after several hops.
+The amount of Routing Work available to each additional node falls as the routing path increases, but the total amount of Routing Work contained in that transaction increases.
+At this time, the amount of Routing Work provided by a transaction is halved with each hop.

 To produce blocks nodes must efficiently locate themselves at critical junctures with access to high-fee, low-hop transaction inflows.
 We call the amount of work they must gather to produce a valid block the Burn Fee.
 This Burn Fee is dynamic: it decreases logarithmically from the previous Block Time and will eventually fall to zero, at which point the cost of producing a valid block will fall to zero.
 When a block is produced, no payment is made to the block producer.
 They are eligible for payment as a routing node through the Golden Ticket mechanism described below.

 ## 4) Golden Tickets

 Once a valid block is seen on the network, hashers begin trying to solve a hashing puzzle.
 We call this system the "Golden Ticket System" and the hashing puzzle the "Golden Ticket Puzzle".
-The network auto-adjusts hashing difficulty to keep the number of tickets produced constant.
+The network auto-adjusts hashing difficulty to keep the number of tickets produced constant(Currently 1 every 2 blocks).
 Any sufficiently difficult hash which passes this difficulty threshold constitutes a "Golden Ticket Solution".
-Golden Ticket solutions are broadcast to the network as a special transaction. if this transaction is included in the very next block we say that the Golden Ticket has been solved.
+Golden Ticket solutions are broadcast to the network as a special transaction.
+If this transaction is included in the very next block we say that the Golden Ticket has been solved.

-The Golden Ticket included in the subsequent block is used as a source of entropy to choose a winning Routing node from the list of Routing nodes contained in the transactions contained in the previous block.
+The Golden Ticket included in the subsequent block is used as a source of entropy to choose a winning Routing node from the list of Routing nodes which routed transactions contained in the previous block.
 The fees that were burned by the block producer producing the block are then revivified and split between the winning Routing node and the Hashing node that found the Golden Ticket solution.

 To ensure that attackers cannot break either the Burn Fee or Golden Ticket mechanisms, Saito adds cryptographic signatures to the network layer of the blockchain.
 As each transaction is passed around the network, the cost of including it in a block increases.
 This cost is a claim on all of the fees included in the block.
 Honest nodes find this acceptable as they are accepting a reduced claim on a basket of fees paid by honest users.
 Attackers must accept a reduced claim on recapturing their own money.

 The cost of attack becomes statistically negative in all situations.

+The magic happens at the confluence of these two mechanisms:

+* The amount of Routing Work associated with a transaction increases as the transaction is routed(halved at each hop, same as the Golden Ticket chances).
+* A Routing Node's chance of winning the Golden Ticket is proportional to the amount of extra Routing Work it is adding to the transaction by signing and routing it.

 ## 5) Moving Beyond Majoritarian Attacks